danzeng8/TopoRoot/ReadMe.md

-# TopoRoot: An automatic pipeline for plant architectural analysis from 3D Imaging
+# TopoRoot: A method for computing hierarchy and fine-grained traits of maize roots from CT images

 ![](pics/pipeline.PNG)
 ## Introduction